SchulzLab/SNEEP/docs/gettingStarted.rst

   bash runTests.sh <pathToGenome> <pathTodbSNP>  <pathToInteractions>

-where <pathTodbSNP> is the path to the dbSNPs_sorted.txt downloaded from Zenodo repository and  <pathToInteractions> needs to be the path to one of interactiosn file e.g. interactionsREM_PRO_HiC.txt
+where <pathTodbSNP> is the path to the dbSNPs_sorted.txt downloaded from Zenodo repository and  <pathToInteractions> needs to be the path to one of interactions file e.g. interactionsREM_PRO_HiC.txt

 Basic usage
 ============